bnaucler/ernst/README.md

 The BoltDB team

 ## TODO
+* This code base is a mess and in urgent need of refactoring
 * Support for channel keys
 * Definition of triggers in settings struct
 * Convert settings to map